subikshagit/subikshagit/README.md

 ## ⚡ Fun fact:

 I can spend hours experimenting with mood detection models, dreaming up ideas like *NeuroLens* 🧠✨ and *facetAi* 📸🔍.
-I believe that tech can heal, help, and uplift — and I'm here to prove it 💪
+I believe that tech can heal, help, and uplift — and I'm here to prove it!Not your average techie.
+I build with soul and ship with purpose. 💯💖

+ 💪

 ---